Jane Labous is GRIOT, providing senior level creative communications and PR support for non-profit organisations, charities and other causes.

 An experienced communications professional with 20 years’ experience as a journalist, Jane Labous was a senior global press officer at Plan International for five years, and more recently managed creative communications for the RNLI’s International team.
 She has been consulting since 2015, providing creative communications and multi-media content for international charities and institutions.

 As a journalist, Jane has covered human rights issues, international development, human stories and travel since 2005, for numerous outlets including Voice of America, The Independent, IRIN, The LA Times and Geographical.
-Her radio documentaries have been broadcast on BBC Radio 4, and you can hear her despatches on From Our Own Correspondent and From Our Home Correspondent on Radio 4 and the World Service.
+Her radio documentaries have been broadcast on BBC Radio 4, and you can hear her despatches on From Our Own Correspondent and From Our Home Correspondent on BBC Radio 4 and the BBC World Service.
 She also hosts a monthly podcast, My New Country, featuring conversations with immigrants to the UK about life, belonging, identity and home.
+She was recently awarded a substantial grant by the European Journalism Centre to work on a long-term documentary project about infertility in Africa.

 Jane has been a Radio 4 & Royal Geographical Society Award and Guardian Development Award winner.
 Her short film Cinderellas, reporting on trafficking in Togo, was long-listed for a One World Media Award 2016.
 She is a West Africa specialist, with a vast network of contacts in Senegal.